5 Mistakes New Artists Need to Stop Making

 Do not be afraid to use lots of paint on your canvas.
 Many new artists are scared to use too much paint at several points during the painting process, both on the palette and on the canvas.
 You can always buy more paint so do not be afraid to use too much.
 Better too much than to leave thin areas on your canvas and have the paint dry out too quickly.
 In regards to your brush, use lots of paint and big strokes on your painting.
 Having too little paint on your brush can make your paint look dry and scratchy when it hits your canvas.

-5. Using cheap hobby paint.
+5. Using cheap hobby paint, probably the most important!

 6. (Unofficially) Do not be afraid to make any mistakes.